nkashaev/Replication_SRPwME/README.md

     -   Functions in `revealedPrefsmod.tar`:

-        -   `simul.cpp` â It simulates prices and quantities from a uniform distribution good by good.
+        -   `simul.cpp`  -- It simulates prices and quantities from a uniform distribution good by good.
 Copyright 2014 Julien Boelaert.

-        -   `simulprice.cpp` â modification of `SimGarp`.
+        -   `simulprice.cpp`  -- modification of `SimGarp`.
 It takes prices as given and generates quantities.

-        -   `simulpricewealth.cpp` â modification of `SimGarp`.
+        -   `simulpricewealth.cpp`  -- modification of `SimGarp`.
 It takes prices and expenditures and generates quantities that match them.

-        -   `simulquantity.cpp` â modification of `SimGarp`.
+        -   `simulquantity.cpp`  -- modification of `SimGarp`.
 It takes quantities as given and generates prices.

-        -   `simulquantitywealth.cpp` â modification of `SimGarp`.
+        -   `simulquantitywealth.cpp`  -- modification of `SimGarp`.
 It takes quantities and prices as given and generates prices.

 2. Install `Julia 1.1.0`